Friday, 22 November 2024

 Inferno, for me, towers above so much else from this time.
 The only content that comes close to matching its quality would be the other three stories in Season Seven!

-Everything about this story is just so damned gripping.
+Everything about this yarn is just so damned gripping.
 Which is especially impressive since it goes on for quite a few episodes.
 I will admit: there's the slightest sag to Part Six.
 But, otherwise, this really is a magnificent story.
 It's one of the few occasions that the show messes around in a proper parallel universe.
 It does so amazingly well.

 And, of course, there's the "Free will is not an illusion, after all." moment.
 It's a beautiful message full of hope that I didn't see coming.
 It still gives me a smile every time I watch it!